alliance for grievance mechanisms

 explore and build

-The German Supply Chain Due Diligence Act (LkSG) and the draft EU Corporate Sustainability Due Diligence Directive (CSDDD) require companies of a certain size to set up grievance mechanisms and access to remedy procedures.
+The German Supply Chain Due Diligence Act (LkSG) and the EU Corporate Sustainability Due Diligence Directive (CSDDD) require companies of a certain size to set up grievance mechanisms and access to remedy procedures.
 To ensure successful and effective implementation of these mechanisms, legislators explicitly mention and welcome the use of industry-wide solutions, rather than individual company solutions.

 Our appellando framework aims to acknowledge the UN Guiding Principles on Business and Human Rights (UNGPs), the ILO Declaration on Fundamental Principles and Rights at Work and the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct in connection with the UN Sustainable Development Goals (SDGs).
 We follow a collaborative approach to harmonize standards for technical interoperability, efficient monitoring, effective investigations and concerted, sustained remediation efforts that are applicable in local and global supply chains, across businesses, commodities, industries, sectors, and geographies.